hdinsight/hdinsight.github.io/ClusterCRUD/hdinsight-customdns.md

 Follow the steps below to validate that your custom DNS is set up properly.

 ### Validate that 168.63.129.16 is in the custom DNS chain
-DNS servers within a virtual network can forward DNS queries to Azure's recursive resolvers to resolve hostnames within that virtual network.
+DNS servers within a virtual network can forward DNS queries to Azure's recursive resolvers to resolve hostnames within that virtual network (see [Name Resolution in Virtual Networks](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-name-resolution-for-vms-and-role-instances#name-resolution-using-your-own-dns-server) for details).
 Access to Azure's recursive resolvers is provided via the virtual IP 168.63.129.16.

 ssh into the cluster head node, and run the below command: